steveloughran/engineering-proposals/refactoring-s3a.md

 ## Experience of HADOOP-15183 rename work

-HADOOP-15183 started some of this work with a `StoreContext`, instantiable via `S3AFileSystem.createStoreContext()`.
+HADOOP-15183 started some of this work with a `StoreContext`, instanstiatable via `S3AFileSystem.createStoreContext()`.

 At the time of writing, with all this new code, the length of the `S3AFileSystem`